Wayne Brady: Career

 Beginning in 2020, Brady plays a major recurring role during the third season of The CW superhero drama series Black Lightning as the DC Comics character Tyson Sykes / Gravedigger.
 It was also announced that he had created a reality competition show to air on BYU TV called Wayne Brady's Comedy IQ, in which teens would be taught skills and compete in weekly challenges.
 Brady later appeared as a guest panelist in season four of The Masked Singer where he also sang Maroon 5's "Memories" as "Mr. TV" at the start of the sixth episode.
 On December 28, 2020, it was announced that Brady would star as Django in a benefit concert presentation of Ratatouille the Musical, an internet meme that originated on TikTok, inspired by the 2007 Disney/Pixar film.
 The concert streamed exclusively on TodayTix on January 1, 2021, and raised over $1 million for The Actors Fund.

 On September 8, 2022, Brady was announced as a contestant on season 31 of Dancing with the Stars.
 He was partnered with Witney Carson and they finished in 3rd place.
+The following year, Brady appeared as a guest in the second season of "Make Some Noise," a comedy game show hosted by Dropout.tv.

+In 2025, Brady joined a line-up of comedians, including Dave Chappelle, slated to participate in the Riyadh Comedy Festival, an event hosted in Riyadh, the capital city of Saudi Arabia.
+The festival was criticized by Human Rights Watch, which characterized the event as an attempt by the Saudi government to whitewash its human rights abuses.

 Personal life

 Brady has been married twice.
 He married Diana Lasso on December 31, 1993.
 They divorced on September 21, 1995.
 On April 3, 1999, he married dancer Mandie Taketa.
-He and Taketa have one child, a daughter named Maile Masako Brady, born on February 3, 2003.
-Brady and Taketa separated on April 5, 2006, and Taketa filed for divorce on July 2, 2007.
+He and Taketa have one child, a daughter born in 2003.
+Brady and Taketa separated on April 5, 2006, Taketa filed for divorce on July 2, 2007, and their divorce was finalized on April 14, 2008.
+They have remained close friends and co-parents.
+Brady learned that he has a son from his ex-girlfriend Tina, with whom Brady had an intimate relationship during the COVID-19 pandemic.

 In 2007, Brady became an official supporter of Ronald McDonald House Charities and is a member of their celebrity board, the Friends of RMHC.

-In 2013, Bill Maher compared Brady to President Barack Obama, in that, in popular culture, they were both supposedly "not black enough".
-Brady took issue with this statement, suggesting that Maher should "be careful when [he makes] statements like that" because it will allow his viewers to make the same stereotypical assumptions about black people.
+In 2013, Bill Maher compared Brady to President Barack Obama, in that, in popular culture, they were both supposedly "not Black enough".
+Brady took issue with this statement, suggesting that Maher should "be careful when [he makes] statements like that" because it will allow his viewers to make the same stereotypical assumptions about Black people.

 Brady has suffered from clinical depression.
 On his 42nd birthday, in 2014, he had a mental breakdown and later credited Taketa for helping him recover.

+In August 2023, Brady came out as pansexual.

 Brady is an honorary member of the Phi Beta Sigma fraternity.